 In addition to denying your feelings and needs, you may have a hard time seeing how unmanageable or unhappy your life has become.
 These are forms of denial.

 You base your happiness on what other people are feeling or doing.
 For example, if your spouse is in a good mood, you can relax and enjoy the day.
 But if s/he’s angry or depressed, your day is ruined.
 You have a hard time separating yourself from other people’s feelings, needs, and experiences.

-You define yourself in relation to others (I’m Johnny’s dad) and lack a strong sense of self (knowing who you are, what you believe, want, and like).
+You define yourself as others (I’m Johnny’s dad) and lack a strong sense of self (knowing who you are, what you believe, want, and like).

 You’re reactive.
 Anger and resentments build up over time causing you to seemingly overreact at times.

 You tend to overwork and overschedule yourself as ways to prove your worth or distract yourself.

 Intimacy, open communication, and trust are difficult because you didn’t have role models for healthy relationships and you’ve probably been hurt and betrayed in your relationships.

 You’re afraid of anger, criticism, rejection, and failure.
 So, you “play it safe” and keep a low profile.

 You may experience anxiety and/or depression.
 And even if you don’t have a clinical level of anxiety, you may feel tense, anxious, or on edge frequently.